tanny411/Udacity-CVND/30DaysofUdacity.md

 - Continued working on Facial Key Point detection project.
 Creatig architecture.
 Models don't seem to be learning well.
 Introduced dropout and BatchNorm.
 - FInished Lesson 6.

+## Day 7: 8/10/19

+- Completed Lesson 7.
+Learned about ORB algorithm, including FAST and BRIEF algorithm and how ORB is scale and rotation invarient.
+Later learned about a more general object detection algorithm called HOG and played around with its implementation.
+Tried out various images and visualised intensity gradients.
+- Worked on Project-1 and its architecture.
+Moved my project to colab and added GPU codes.
+Talked with mentor to get unstuck from project architecture issues.
+He mentioned some interesting points.
+Working on those.